PRV Academy Notes

 HES - October 27 and 28 - 7:30-9:00 and 4:30-6:00 (cafeteria)

 If you are not interested in getting a school picture, but would like your child to be in the yearbook, you will be able to submit a headshot to the PTO.
-We will have more details regarding this process later in the year.
+Please take a headshot against a white or gray background and email it to your school's yearbook coordinator.

 Weather permitting, Wednesdays anytime between 11:45-12:45, Pine Park, the Pearce Mill Road playground, come for as little or as long as you want.
 Bring your lunch and run around outside with kids doing all virtual in 6th grade.
 Parents must stay with their students.